Jacques Cortelyou: Cortelyou's career as surveyor and real estate speculator

 The town of Bergen was located on the bluff "on the west side of the North River in Pavonia," the present location of Bayonne, Jersey City, Hoboken and Weehawken.
 Cortelyou and his associates had a financial interest in the outcome of the new settlement: they had purchased some "12,000 morgens at Aquackanonk on the Passaic, purchased by himself and associates of the Indians."
 There is some debate about the origin of the Bergen name, which happens to be the name of one of the earliest settlers of New Amsterdam.
 (The Bergen and Cortelyou families subsequently intermarried several times, indicating some degree of familiarity.)
 In any case, the year 1660 was the first time the word "Bergen" was used to describe the new settlement.
 The original map of the Bergen settlement by Cortelyou, as well as the list of patentees, have been lost to history.

 Cortelyou was active in Nieuw Amsterdam and later in New York.
 He was a real estate speculator, and served in many public offices.
 As the Surveyor General of the city, Cortelyou worked under Governor Peter Stuyvesant.
 His most well-known accomplishment was his map of early lower Manhattan, executed in 1660, and known as the Castello Plan.
 Cortelyou was also instrumental in helping to erect the wall, originally fortified against attacks by Native Americans, from which Wall Street derives its name.

-The Labadist missionary Jasper Danckaerts recorded a visit to his Long Island home in 1679:
+The Labadist missionary Jasper Danckaerts recorded a visit to his Long Island home in 1679 on the Nyack Tract: